Nuitka/Nuitka/README.txt

 *** test_marshal:

-    removed marshal of func_code
+    Removed marshal of func_code

 *** test_math:

-    removed doc tests, they check call stack and that is not yet supported. removed usage of sys.argv[0] to find file in the dir of the .py, where the .exe doesn't live.
+    Removed doc tests, they check call stack and that is not yet supported. removed usage of sys.argv[0] to find file in the dir of the .py, where the .exe doesn't live.

 *** test_mutants:

-    added random seed so the results are predictable
+    Added random seed so the results are predictable

 *** test_new:

-    removed test_code and test_function due to referenced to func_code
+    Removed test_code and test_function due to referenced to func_code

 *** test_pep352: